Lars Findsen: Alleged leaking of state secrets

 In October 2022 Findsen and investigative journalist Mette Albæk of Jyllands-Posten released the book Spionchefen: Erindringer fra celle 18 (The spy chief: Memories from cell 18).
 To avoid potential interference, the book was written in secret, entirely without internet access and with Findsen writing corrections by hand.
 In the book, former Minister of Defence Trine Bramsen is accused of relieving Findsen for political reasons, and PET is accused of offering Findsen a deal whereby the court would be milder in its judgement in return for Findsen giving up who the press has as sources within PET and for admitting to something, the latter of which has been deemed illegal by several legal experts.
 PET has denied doing anything illegal and Trine Bramsen has denied acting for political reasons.
 Findsen has publicly supported Bramsen commenting on his case.
 Minister of Justice Mattias Tesfaye said he could neither deny nor confirm the allegations presented in the book.

 The book, being released during campaigning for the 2022 Danish general election, resulted in an immediate political reaction.
 A political majority including the Social Democrats, Venstre, The Conservatives, the Red-Green Alliance, Liberal Alliance and Moderaterne have supported the creation of a commission to investigate the case.
 Although most parties support a commission, they disagree on when the commission should be created.
 Venstre supports an immediate commission while the Social Democrats support awaiting the judgement of the courts in the case.

+On 27 October 2023 the Supreme Court ruled against the prosecution's demand that the charges against Findsen were to not be made public.
+On 1 November 2023 the prosecution dropped their charges against Findsen, along with similar charges against Claus Hjort Frederiksen, after a Supreme Court ruling prevented the trial from being carried out without breaching confidentiality of classified information.

+Findsen announced on 26 August 2024 that he was suing PET and the Ministry of Justice for violations of his privacy and honor.